element-hq/element-web/docs/labs.md

 ## Alternate message layouts (`feature_alternate_message_layouts`)

-Enables options in rooms settings to switch between message layouts such as the default and "irc-like" layouts.
+Enables options in appearance settings to switch between message layouts such as the default and "irc-like" layouts.

 ## Message pinning (`feature_pinning`)